attila-lendvai/maru/README.md

 can automatically "grow" an entire computing system on top of that freshly laid, tiny foundation.

 * Ian seems to have abandoned Maru, and his published archive couldn't be run as-is.
-But it's an interesting piece of code that deserves a repo and a maintainer to keep bitrot at bay.
+But this is an interesting piece of code that deserves a repo and a maintainer to keep bitrot at bay.

 * This work is full of puzzles that are a whole lot of fun to solve!